The Mirror’s Advertising Acceptability Guidelines

 Does your organization want to connect with The Mirror brand during the 2016 legislative session?

-Our 2016 media kit will be available in October with new sponsorship opportunities and ad placements that will carry your organization through the two key public policy seasons in Connecticut and beyond.
+Our 2016 media kit will be available in late 2015 with new sponsorship opportunities and ad placements that will carry your organization through the two key public policy seasons in Connecticut and beyond.

 We also plan to launch a number of new initiatives into 2016 with exclusive placements.
 For any advertising or sponsorship opportunities for the remainder of 2015, please consult the current media kit here.